CKG-LLM: LLM-Assisted Detection of Smart Contract Access Control Vulnerabilities Based on Knowledge Graphs

 \section{Future Plans}

-In future work, we plan to enhance both the scalability and accuracy of CKG-LLM.
-On the one hand, we will refine the prompt design and pruning strategy to support multiple vulnerability types, including integer overflows and reentrancy.
-On the other hand, we plan to integrate RAG into \cref{sec::DPO} and \cref{sec::app} by encoding knowledge-graph summaries as latent fact embeddings to guide the LLM, enabling the model to produce queries that are both syntactically valid and semantically consistent with Solidity grammar.
+In future work, we aim to enhance both the scalability and accuracy of CKG-LLM.
+Specifically, we will refine the prompt design and pruning strategy to support more vulnerability types, such as integer overflow or reentrancy.
+Additionally, we plan to incorporate retrieval-augmented generation into \cref{sec::DPO} and \cref{sec::app} by encoding contract knowledge graphs into latent embeddings, thereby reducing context overhead and guiding the LLM to generate queries compliant with Solidity grammar and contract syntax.